DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 * be doing a full-time undergraduate course or a teacher training course in England
 * have dependent children
-* have a household income of less than $finance_parentslearningallowance_incomethreshold$ a year
+* have a household income of less than $finance_parentslearningallowance_income$ a year

 [Find out more about the Parents’ Learning Allowance and how to apply](https://www.gov.uk/parents-learning-allowance).